duncanmcclean/sc-starter-kit/README.md

 This is a starter kit for [Simple Commerce](https://github.com/doublethreedigital/simple-commerce), an e-commerce addon for Statamic.
 The starter kit has some boilerplate views, routing for the cart and checkout and has Simple Commerce pre-installed.

+This starter kit is built to show how Simple Commerce works.
+We recommend tearing out the design that's already here and add add your own.

 ## Quick Start

 1. Create the site and install dependencies